Limiting velocities and transonic dislocations in Mg: Conclusion

-The authors would like to thank M. Baskes for related discussions.
+\paragraph{Acknowledgements} \ \\ The authors would like to thank M. Baskes and N. P. Daphalapurkar for related discussions.
+We also thank the anonymous referees for their valuable comments.
 Research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20210826ER.
 This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No. 89233218CNA000001.
+The authors also acknowledge support from the Materials project within the Physics and Engineering Models (PEM) Subprogram element of the Advanced Simulation and Computing (ASC) Program as well as the ASC Advanced Technology Development and Mitigation (ATDM) Subprogram element at Los Alamos National Laboratory (LANL) in the final stages of this work.